statsmodels/statsmodels/docs/source/mixed_linear.rst

   These random terms additively determine the conditional mean of each observation based on its covariate values.

-The Statsmodels implementation of LME is primarily group-based, meaning that random effects must be independently-realized for responses in different groups.
+The statsmodels implementation of LME is primarily group-based, meaning that random effects must be independently-realized for responses in different groups.
 There are two types of random effects in our implementation of mixed models: (i) random coefficients